south west whale research collective

 This volunteer-run collective serves as a hub for collaboration, knowledge exchange, and mutual support among whale researchers, advancing marine science that informs conservation and management.

-Purpose: Deepen understanding, strengthen protection, and celebrate the marine mammal populations of the region.
+Deepen understanding, strengthen protection, and celebrate the marine mammal populations of the region.

-Aim: Produce impactful science that promotes sustainable research practices while inspiring meaningful community engagement.
+Produce impactful science that promotes sustainable research practices while inspiring meaningful community engagement.

 The Collective unites researchers from different organisations with complementary expertise, fostering collaboration, knowledge sharing, and a more holistic approach to whale research and conservation.
 Researchers from the MIM Network, Western Whale Research, the South West Whale Ecology Study, the Fat Whales Project and Oceans Blueprint donate their time and form the backbone of this collective.